takiananasek/cv-tool/README.md

 Instant Preview: After saving, your resume config will be translated into a share'able HTML page and will be ready for sharing with your contacts.

-Workspace: Your workspace is your resume hub.
-Currently, Workspace allows to configure and add a resume.
-User dashboard will allow you to delete your resumes that are no longer valid.
-Upload functionality has been planned to be added in the future.

 Database Storage: Your completed resumes are securely stored in the database.
 No need to worry about losing your work.

 Shareable HTML: Once your resume is ready, get a unique link to share it.
 Simple and easy sharing with potential employers and recruiters.